theredwuster/PEMPal/README.md

 > **Implementation:** This page consists of various headings and associated buttons with nested <code>NavigationLink</code> to different pages.
 In this version, these pages have not been built out and currently all lead to a logo page but may redirect to the appropriate views (report a problem, FAQ, terms and conditions) in the future.

 ## Update Profile (Update Profile Page)
-The <code>Update Profile Page</code> allows patients to update their metrics to after their inital entries.
-This could be useful if patients have a change in weight, height, or another metric.
-This page is important to allow any model to remain accurate with its data input.
+The <code>Update Profile Page</code> allows patients to update their metrics to after their inital entry via the onboarding workflow.
+This could be useful if patients have a drastic change in weight, height, or any other relevant metric.
+This page is important because, as previously mentioned under the Onboarding flow, a good predictive model should be capable of receiving patient-specific inputs and calibrating *different* risk thresholds for different individuals.
+As above, our basic prototype heart rate range under exercise is already calibrated based on age; the ideal end state of this app would calibrate and adjust PEM risk thresholds based on a multitude of individual features (perhaps pulled from an EMR).

 <img width="357" alt="Screenshot 2023-03-08 at 3 57 40 PM" src="https://user-images.githubusercontent.com/123029959/224572695-1857a00a-19f5-444d-b254-df660ab5cdf0.png">